Common Causes and Solutions When Experiencing Less Milk Production in One Breast

 For most moms, uneven supply shouldn’t be an issue.
 Get more information here.

 All moms are different – and so are breasts!
-No person is perfectly symmetrical, so it’s no surprise that many breastfeeding moms find they have uneven milk supply, or less milk production in one breast than the other.
-This is very common, and if you and your baby are comfortable, there’s no reason to try to change it.
+No person is perfectly symmetrical, so it’s no surprise that many breastfeeding moms find they have an uneven milk supply or less milk production in one breast than the other.
+It’s very common to find that one breast produces less milk, and if you and your baby are comfortable, there’s no reason to try to change it.
 In fact, there may not be anything you can do about an uneven supply.
-However, if you have uneven milk supply and want to even things out to relieve discomfort and make feeding more effective, check out the tips and information below.
+However, if you have an uneven milk supply and are wondering how to increase milk supply in one breast to even production out, relieve discomfort, and make feeding more effective, check out the tips and information below.

 It’s common for moms to have different amounts of milk-making tissue and different sized milk ducts in each breast, so one breast naturally produces more than the other.

 It’s possible to have one breast with a more or less forceful letdown than the other.
 A forceful letdown could cause your baby to pull away from the breast and prefer the other side, causing an uneven milk supply.
 When that happens, a less forceful letdown could be frustrating for a hungry belly.

 It’s not uncommon to find that a baby latches better on one side or that your little one prefers one breast over the other.
 It may be more comfortable or easier for them to latch.
 If you think there is a physical reason your infant seems to prefer one side, ask your doctor to do a thorough physical exam to check for birth injuries or an ear infection that could cause your baby to reject certain nursing positions or prefer a particular breast.